How to Conduct an Ergonomic Assessment

-- Using an ergonomic checklist can help make sure that all aspects of the work area, the actual routine of doing the job, and the use of tools and equipment are checked for possible ergonomic risks.
-Urgent issues found should be recorded and actioned immediately to prevent injuries.
+Using an ergonomic checklist can help make sure that all aspects of the work area, the actual routine of doing the job, and the use of tools and equipment are checked for possible ergonomic risks.
+Urgent issues found should be recorded and fixed immediately to prevent injuries.

 Technology to Capture Risks of Ergonomic Injuries

 Conducting ergonomic assessments help identify possible causes of ergonomic injuries and help come up with the right action plan. iAuditor, the world’s most powerful inspection app, can help record issues found in the workplace and allows ease of information gathering and immediate action of urgent ergonomic risks.